peterballard/prmake/README.md

 This means:
 - **It is safe for `prmake` non-users.**
-Another user can come into the project without having to learn `pmake`, find *makefiles* where they would expect them, and edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.
+Another user can come into the project without having to learn `prmake`, find *makefiles* where they would expect them, and edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.